lllsondowlll/RGLoader/README.md

 	-----------------------------------------------------------------------------------------------
 	\_Usage:_\\

-	  -Extract the builder rar to a folder.

-	  -Run the launcher and put in your CPUKey.
+	  -Run the RGBuilder launcher and insert your CPUKey.

 	  -Click the NAND button to browse for your source nand image.
 	   ***JTAGS MUST SELECT A FREEBOOT IMAGE***

 	  -Configure the options in the launcher for your build type ex: RGH1/RGH2/JTAG and build version (16537 is latest).

 	  -Click "RGBuilder" button to start the process.